Nekroze/codeforthought/chapter/object.rst

 The Layer Cake
 --------------

-Another very useful feature of OOP is Inheritance.
+Another very useful feature of :term:`OOP` is Inheritance.
 What this means is that one object definition can be based on another, taking all its variables and methods and building on top of them.